syntacticsugarboyy/alx-higher_level_programming/0x0B-python-input_output/README.md

   of data between software or applications.

 * serialization is a term used in JSON for converting data to string format.
-* deserialization is the reconstructing of the data from the string format.
+* deserialization is the reconstructing of the data from the string format

+* json.dumps() converts a python data structure to a JSON format.
+* json.loads() converts a JSON string to a python data type.